Course Start Date

 To find out more about this course, meet our teachers and receive information about enrolment and next steps, attend an information session.

-You may also be required to complete approximately 3.5 hours of additional study each week outside of class hours, including H (independent study, research, practice and assignments).
+You may also be required to complete approximately 3.4 hours of additional study each week outside of class hours for private study, research and assignment preparation.

 IS THIS COURSE RIGHT FOR YOU?